Savings .com.au

 What is an unsecured car loan?

-An unsecured car loan is a less-common type of car loan in Australia, where you don’t need to offer the car, or any other asset - as security on your loan.
-Without this security in place, you will find that your options are more limited and you will likely need to pay a higher interest rate.
+An unsecured car loan is one where you don't need to put up the car - or any other asset - as security on your loan.
+But there's a catch.
+Without that security, your loan options are more limited, and you'll likely have to pay a higher interest rate.
+Unsecured car loans are generally a less common car loan option in Australia.

-Most car loans are secured loans and the car is usually the asset used as security.
-Car loans are usually for large amounts, because cars are expensive, so it can be considered risky to lend money without security as a backup plan.
+Most car loans are secured loans, and the car you're buying is usually the asset used as security.
+As cars are expensive, car loans are generally for larger amounts, so many lenders will consider it risky to lend money without security as a backup.

-With a secured car loan, if you were to default on your loan, the lender could repossess your car.
-While you have a short window to fix the situation, the lender could sell your car to make up for their losses.
-This is why secured car loans usually come with lower interest rates, as the lenders have this security to fall back on.
+With a secured car loan, if you were to default on your loan, the lender can repossess your car.
+Although you'll have a short window to fix the situation, the lender could sell your car to make up for its losses.
+This is why secured car loans usually come with lower interest rates as lenders have this security to fall back on.

 There are two types of unsecured car loan interest rates: fixed rate or variable rate.
-With a fixed rate, you will pay the same interest rate throughout the duration of your loan.
-This can be helpful to know exactly what your repayments will be each month, and how much you will pay back overall.
+With a fixed rate, you'll pay the same interest rate throughout the duration of your loan.
+This can be helpful to know exactly what your repayments will be each month, and how much you'll pay back overall.
 On the other hand, with a variable rate, your interest rate may go up or down.
 You can save money if interest rates go down, but you may end up paying more if interest rates go up.
 This can make it more difficult to budget.

 Pros and cons of unsecured car loans

-If an unsecured car loan sounds like it’s the right fit for you, let’s discuss a few of the pros and cons so that you can make the most informed decision.
+If an unsecured car loan sounds like it's a good fit for you, let's discuss a few of the pros and cons so you can make the most informed decision.

 Pros of unsecured car loans

-• No asset as security: The car is less likely to be seized if you default on your loan, which you may want if buying the car as a gift for someone.
-However, this doesn’t mean there are no consequences of defaulting on your loan; your credit score will likely take a hit and you may face severe court proceedings which could result in strict mandates requiring you to repay the debt (plus the lender's court costs) through various means (e.g. surrendering wages or forced sale of assets).
+• No asset as security: Your car is less likely to be seized if you default on your loan, which could be a good thing if you're buying the car as a gift for someone else.
+But this doesn't mean there are no consequences of defaulting on your car loan.
+Your credit score will take a hit, and you may face court proceedings which could result in a legal ruling requiring you to repay the debt (plus the lender's court costs) through other means, such as surrendering wages or forced sale of other assets.

-• Lower interest rate than personal loan: Though your interest rate will be higher than a secured car loan, unsecured car loans still generally have lower interest rates than unsecured personal loans.
+• Lower interest rate than a personal loan: Though your interest rate will be higher than for a secured loan, unsecured car loans still generally have lower interest rates than unsecured personal loans.

-• Borrowing flexibility: With an unsecured car loan, you can usually borrow as much as you’d like, as long as you can afford it.
-This means your loan could encompass the cost of your car, any other car-related fees (registration, insurance, etc).
+• Borrowing flexibility: With an unsecured car loan, you can usually borrow as much as you'd like - as long as you can afford it.
+Because there's no car being used as security, there are no lender restrictions on what type of vehicle you can buy.
+It also means your loan could encompass any other car-related fees such as registration, insurance, etc.

 Cons of unsecured car loans

 • Higher interest rate than secured car loans: As we mentioned, since unsecured car loans are riskier, you will likely see this reflected in your interest rate.
-You will likely pay more interest on your loan than if you took out a secured car loan.
+You'll be paying more interest on your loan than if you took out a secured car loan.

-• Stricter eligibility criteria: Again, due to their higher risk, the eligibility criteria for unsecured car loans are usually much stricter and you will probably need a good credit score.
+• Stricter eligibility criteria: Again, due to their higher risk, the eligibility criteria for unsecured car loans are usually much stricter and you will typically need a good credit score to get one.

-• Potential legal action: If you default on your unsecured car loan, you won’t lose your car, but you could face legal action.
-Your information could be passed onto a debt collection agency, or they could file a civil lawsuit to get the money they’re owed.
-But this is only if you default on your loan.
+• Potential legal action: If you default on your unsecured car loan, you won't lose your car, but you could face legal action.
+Your information could also be passed onto a debt collection agency, or your lender could file a civil lawsuit to get the money it's owed.

 Frequently Asked Questions